mzmine/mzmine_documentation/docs/workflows/simsef/simsef_workflow.md

     - Disable MALDI mode, enable PASEF mode, ensure that "advanced" is disabled for the collision energy settings.
     - Enable MALDI mode, save the method.
-    - Set MS mode to MS/MS in the MALDI settings.
+    - Set MS mode to MS/MS in the MALDI settings. (prmPASEF in timsControl 6.1 and higher)
     - Increase the laser size to the raster size
 11. Set instrument to operate and recalibrate if needed (recommended).
 12. Select the correct geometry file on the instrument computer (saved in step 3)